ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-6-3.md

-Chapter: Strategies for Managing Time Effectively by Focusing on High-Priority Tasks First
+Strategies for Managing Time Effectively by Focusing on High-Priority Tasks First
 ==========================================================================================

 In this chapter, we will explore effective strategies for managing time by prioritizing high-priority tasks.
 By understanding the importance of prioritization and implementing practical techniques, we can optimize our use of time, increase productivity, and achieve better results.